New Mexico requires all signed language interpreters to be licensed in order to protect Deaf and Hard of Hearing consumers.

 Practicing without a license is a misdemeanor punishable by up to 364 days in jail and/or up to a $1000 fine.
 Interpreting is defined as any form of facilitating communication in a visual form, regardless of the individual’s job title or position description.

 Licenses are issued by the Signed Language Interpreting Practice Board (SLIPB) under the Regulation and Licensing Department (RLD).
 RLD is responsible for licensure of more than 200 professions in the state of New Mexico.
 The statute, rules, forms, and other information can be found at the SLIPB website.
 A searchable database of licensed interpreters in New Mexico can be found on the Regulation and Licensing Department website here.
-Click Verify a License > Boards and Commissions Division > Licensed Professional under the Verify a License section.
+Click Verify a License > New Mexico Regulation and Licensing Web Lookup/Verification > Boards and Commissions Division > License Lookup for Boards Listed Above.
+Select Signed Language Interpreting Practices Board from the Profession menu and enter the first or last name of the interpreter in the License Holder Name field.

 There are three types of licenses issued by the SLIPB: